Teta, Alf Marra

 Teta, Alf Marra (Arabic for: Grandma, A Thousand Times) is a 2010 Arabic-language documentary film about the life of a grandmother living in Beiruti.

 The film has a runtime of 48 minutes and was co-produced by the United Arab Emirates, Qatar, and Lebanon.
 It was financially supported by the Doha Film Institute and Screen Institute Beirut, and produced by Veritas Films.
 It was also the first film released by a company based in Twofour54, a media content creation free zone in Abu Dhabi.

 “Teta, Alf Marra” is recognized as the first locally produced documentary to be shown in cinemas in the UAE and to secure regional distribution.
 It was also the first documentary produced in the Gulf Cooperation Council (GCC) to qualify for the Academy Awards, following theatrical screening in Los Angeles and New York City.

 Synopsis

 The film is a documentary about 83-year-old Beiruti grandmother, Teta Fatima, focusing on her life and surroundings amid a changing world.

-Teta Fatima is depicted as the matriarch of the Kaabour family and a prominent figure in her old Beiruti neighborhood.
-The documentary explores her experiences as she adapts to the quietness of her home, once filled with activity, and reflects on her thoughts about mortality.
-The narrative also includes her late husband, a violinist who died two decades earlier, whose memory is recalled through his grandson, the filmmaker, whose features are said to resemble those of his grandfather.
-The film also incorporates previously unpublished violin improvisations by her late husband.

-Teta, Alf Marra interweaves the stories of grandfather, grandmother, and grandson in a documentary that reflects on themes of loss and continuity.